paritytech/polkadot-sdk/bridges/modules/messages/README.md

 ### General Information

-The message lane module supports instances.
+The messages module supports instances.
 Every module instance is supposed to bridge this chain and some bridged chain.
 To bridge with another chain, using another instance is suggested (this isn't forced anywhere in the code, though).